yuukioosaka/spring-dbsc/README.md

             .formLogin(form -> form
                     .loginPage("/login")
                     .successHandler((request, response, auth) -> {
+                        // Required: mint the binding here, in the handler that ends
-                        // The DBSC session id is minted here, independent of the
+                        // authentication.
+The DBSC session id is independent of the
                         // application's session id, which is passed as the second
                         // argument.
 Keep the value if you want to call terminate()
                         // by value; otherwise read it back with sessionFor(request).